marigold-dev/abstraction-training/README.md

  In particular, this sentence from the manual is of importance:
  > As a side-effect of this generativity, one is allowed to unpack first-class modules in the body of generative functors.

+_If you loved [SML](https://smlfamily.github.io/), you can make all functors generatives by passing this option `-no-app-funct` to [ocamlopt](https://www.ocaml.org/releases/4.13/htmlman/native.html) ... but you wouldn't_

 ## Take aways